 Who It’s Best For: People with dry skin

-Natural body washes are those that contain naturally derived ingredients and refrain from including harsh chemicals like Sulfates or harmful preservatives like Parabens (ours don’t use either).
-Many people use body washes with naturally derived (aka plant-based) ingredients to prevent negative or allergic reactions, such as redness, rashes, bumps, and other forms of skin irritation.
+Clean body washes are those that contain clean, better-for-you ingredients and refrain from including harsh chemicals like Sulfates or harmful preservatives like Parabens (ours don’t use either).
+Many people use body washes with clean ingredients to help prevent negative or allergic reactions, such as redness, rashes, bumps, and other forms of skin irritation.

-Natural body wash is also used by those who prefer to put natural ingredients in or on their body.
-Whether it’s to reduce the risk of a skin reaction or to sleep better knowing you’re using a healthier option, there’s no bad reason to use a body wash made with naturally derived ingredients like our Luxury Body Wash.
+Clean body wash is also used by those who prefer to put clean ingredients in or on their body.
+Whether it’s to reduce the risk of a skin reaction or to sleep better knowing you’re using a healthier option, there’s no bad reason to use a body wash made with clean ingredients like our Luxury Body Wash.

 Who It’s Best For: Those who want to avoid harsh chemicals